Word for Word Perfect Users

 In Normal View, you will also see Breaks; in the middle of the break the type of break will be displayed (Page/Column/Section).
 Section breaks are double-lines of dots, Page and Column breaks are single-lines of dots.
 You won't see these breaks, as such, in Page View, but will see the results.

 Hidden text is simply regular text and other characters that is formatted with the Format-Font option Hidden.
-It will appear with tiny dots beneath any text that is formatted this way.
+It will appear with tiny dots beneath any text that is formatted this way when you have display of hidden text turned on.

 Whether or not to view Hidden text depends on if that feature is being used or suspected of being used.
 To quickly see if any Hidden text is lurking about your document, turn on display of hidden text and do a Find (CTL-F), click the More button, and while your cursor is in the Find box, click Format and Font, and select the Hidden option.
 Do not enter anything into the Find box for text.
 The search will then find anything with Hidden format applied.
 (Remember that unless you are already viewing Hidden text, the Find feature won't find it.)